MonaLisaLab/live-local-server-php-enabled/README.md

 *   `php-live-server.root`: Root directory for the PHP server (default: workspace root).
 *   `php-live-server.phpPath`: Custom path to the PHP executable (e.g., `/usr/bin/php` or `C:\\php\\php.exe`).
 Defaults to `php`, which requires PHP to be in your system's PATH.

-## Known Issues

-No known issues at the moment.
-Please report any issues on the GitHub repository.

 ## Release Notes